vijayaprasath1801/FL_Public/Javacript.md

 ```

 ### `let`
-- Block-scoped
+- Block-scoped.
-- Cannot be redeclared in the same scope
+- Cannot be redeclared in the same scope.

-**Example:**
+#### Example
 ```js
 let y = 10;
 y = 20; // Allowed